 The prototype was presented at the 2019 Solar Decathlon Europe international contest where university students design and build efficient buildings that use renewable energies, and that take into account accessibility, resilience and health.
 The TO won various prizes in the 2019 contest, held in Hungary.
 After the contest, the TO was dismantled, shipped to and reassembled at the Besòs campus of the Polytechnic University of Catalonia, where it can be visited.

 The TO is designed so that users can experience first-hand how it is to adapt their habits to be able to save energy and resources.
 It offers users an experience in which they learn about solutions that can be applied later in their own homes.

 For this reason, Barcelona City Council along with the UPC made an assessment of the possibility of returning the equipment to the city to use it as demonstration equipment for all city residents.

-'Get Some Energy' programme
+'Get Some Energy' workshops

 The Fàbrica del Sol offers the ‘Get Some Energy’ programme to all city residents, with the aim of working together towards a new energy model that is more sustainable, reducing energy consumption, increasing energy efficiency, favouring the production of clean energy in Barcelona and bringing it within society’s reach.

 The programme offers an ongoing series of workshops and resources that provide city residents with the tools they need to improve their energy culture and to train them to actively participate in a more sustainable future.

 - Breaking down gas and electricity bills